-42 The team was created on 26 February 2020 and includes UNCT as well as the World Bank, EBRD, EIB and the IMF.
-The team focuses on inter-agency information sharing, situation updates, security management, and medical and duty of care issues.
+43 The team was created on 26 February 2020 and includes the UNCT as well as WB, EBRD, EIB, and the IMF.
+The team is focused on inter agency information sharing, situation updates, security management, medical, and duty of care issues.

-43 The Socioeconomic Impact Task Team, the Education Task Team and the Big Data Task Team.
+44 Socio-Economic Impact Task Team, Education Task Team and Big Data Task Team.

-44 For example, UNCT has now a functional Teams platform, where all joint documents are placed.
+45 For example, the UNCT has now a functional Teams platform where all joint documents are placed.

-information about the epidemiological situation, as well as information about the agencies support to the country45, which, among many other actions, included support for the development of the country's COVID-19 Emergency Preparedness and Response Plan and the National COVID-19 Vaccination Plan that transposed international framework documents, allowing for a coordinated set of actions and need-based assistance.
-WHO led the health component of crisis communications, working closely with UNCG to disseminate and coordinate additional messages on COVID-19.
-On vaccinationrelated communications, UNICEF and WHO represented UNCT on the National Committee responsible for implementation of the National Immunization Plan.

-Programmatic Response At the programme level, the most important achievement was the formulation of the COVID-19 Socio-Economic Response Plan (SERP)46, which benefitted from the contributions and expertise of United Nations agencies through the leadership and coordination of the UN RCO and the technical leadership of UNDP on formulation and consolidation.
+- Health Response The medical/health content was led by WHO.
+Shortly after the start of the crisis, the UNCT conducted an assessment of needs in the health sector.
+One of the first steps in the health response was the monitoring of the epidemiological situation and advocacy for donor contributions.
+The UN prepared weekly situation reports with information about the epidemiological situation, as well as information about the agencies support to the country, 46 which, among many other actions, included support for the development of the country's COVID-19 Emergency Preparedness and Response Plan and the National COVID-19 Vaccination Plan that transposed international framework documents, allowing for a coordinated set of actions and need-based assistance.
+WHO led the health component of crisis communications, working closely with the UNCG to disseminate and coordinate additional messages on COVID-19.
+On vaccination-related communications, UNICEF and WHO represented the UNCT in the National Committee responsible for implementation of the National Immunisation Plan. - Programmatic Response At the programme level, the most important achievement was the formulation of the COVID-19 Socio-Economic Response Plan (SERP)47, which benefited from the contribution and expertise of UN agencies through the leadership and coordination of the RCO and the technical leadership of UNDP on formulation and consolidation.
 The plan built on an extensive assessment of the impact of COVID-19 on various socio-economic dimensions.
 It identified priorities for the UN system in Moldova and outlined a joint portfolio of programmes.
 Moldova's SERP is a well-elaborated plan that has received recognition from Executive Office of the UN Secretary General.
 The box below provides a more detailed overview of SERP.
 In addition to SERP, the UN system supported the conduct of extensive research related to COVID-19.
-During 2020, the UNCT produced 13 Policy Briefs, 8 Thematic Briefs and 24 Impact Assessments, including a UNDP/UNFPA comprehensive socio-economic impact assessment that that helped inform the development of SERP.
-As a response to COVID-19, OHCHR facilitated the establishment of the Non-Governmental Organization (NGO) Task Force on COVID-19 and Human Rights, which was joined by 56 NGOs from across Moldova, including from the Transnistria and Gagauzia regions.
-An assessment conducted in the context of the NGO Task Force contributed to informing four successful COVID-19 related funding proposals targeting the most vulnerable and marginalized in Moldova, including in the Transnistria region47.
+During 2020, the UNCT produced 13 Policy Briefs, 8 Thematic Briefs and 24 Impact Assessments, including a UNDP/UNFPA comprehensive socio-economic impact assessment that among other of the mentioned documents informed SERP's development.
+As a response to COVID-19, OHCHR facilitated the establishment of the NGO Task Force on COVID-19 and Human Rights which was joined by 56 NGOs from across Moldova, including from the Transnistria region and Gagauzia.
+An assessment conducted in the context of the NGO Task Force contributed to informing four successful COVID-19 related funding proposals. targeting the most vulnerable and marginalized in Moldova, including in the Transnistria region.48